do-not-track-me/isothiazoline-allergy/README.md

 They might also be mentioned as the chemical names, for example: 2-methyl-4-isothiazolin-3-one
 - there are many [brand names](https://dermnetnz.org/topics/methylisothiazolinone-allergy) (see chapter "alternative names") but i have not come across these in EU produtcts

-*as a general rule of thumb, any compound that starts with methyl* oct* or has "isothial" somewhere in the word, is at least worth double checking.*
+*as a general rule of thumb, any compounds that start with methyl, oct, or has "isothial" somewhere within the word, are at least worth double checking.*

 To make things a bit easier though, i'll refer to the substance as MI in the rest of the page